Amazon Statistics and Facts: Company Growth, User Trends, and More

 (Statista)

 Amazon Prime offers fast, free delivery, as well as a lot of exclusive deals to its customers, including offers on groceries, electronics, and Prime entertainment.
 The average Amazon user spends about $600 per year across all Amazon platforms.
-According to Amazon statistics, Prime members spend more than double that amount.
+Prime members spend more than double that amount.

-20% of Amazon Prime shoppers purchase from the platform a few times a week.
+46% of Amazon Prime shoppers purchased from the platform at least once a week in 2024.

 (Oberlo)

-Statistics indicate that the company owns the majority of the US eCommerce industry.
-A survey by Feedvisor in 2019 found that consumers place a high level of trust in Amazon.
+The company owns the majority of the US eCommerce industry.
+The most recent survey found that consumers place a high level of trust in Amazon.
 Around 98% of regular Amazon buyers are drawn to the company over its competitors because of its reliability.

-66% of online shoppers claim to begin their online searches on Amazon.
+63% of online shoppers began their online searches on Amazon in 2024.

 82% of Amazon buyers claim the website is an important shopping platform.